Couleslaw/Expression-simplification/README.md

 ### Logarithms and exponentials

 The variable `e` is recognized as the base of the natural logarithm and so `e^x` is equivalent to `exp(x)` in some basic cases.
-It is however recommended to use `exp` is more complex expressions, as it might simplify further.
+It is however recommended to use `exp` in more complex expressions, as it might simplify further.

 - $\log(a\cdot b)=\log(a)+\log(b)$
 - $\log(a^n)=n\log(a)$